Multiple-bounce Smith Microfacet BRDFs using the Invariance Principle: The path segment term via the invariance principle

-\paragraph{Performance.} The derivation of Bitterli and d'Eon~\shortcite{BitterliAndd'Eon:2022} depends on the height distribution and results in a more complex formulation, although we reach the same conclusion, which is an obvious expectation since both methods are unbiased.
-Thus, the rendered results of Bitterli and d'Eon~\shortcite{BitterliAndd'Eon:2022} have the same variance as ours with an equal number of samples, but are noiser with the same time.
+Both Bitterli and d'Eon~\shortcite{BitterliAndd'Eon:2022} and our model are unbiased.
+We also find that their model and ours are equivalent for a specific bounce (e.g., bounces = 2 or 3) with a non-trivial derivation, \revises{as shown in (Sec.
+1.2) (supplementary)}.
+However, a general derivation from their model to ours for an arbitrary bounce is not apparent.
+Our model shows two benefits compared to theirs.
+First, the derivation of Bitterli and d'Eon~\shortcite{BitterliAndd'Eon:2022} depends on the height distribution and results in a more complex formulation, while our model has a simpler derivation thanks to the invariance principle, leading to time efficiency.
+Second, our model avoids singularities, which come from the minus of two $\Lambda$ functions \revises{as shown in Eqn.~(6) (supplementary), although the numerical stability is rarely an issue for BRDF evaluation.} Hence, the rendered results of Bitterli and d'Eon~\shortcite{BitterliAndd'Eon:2022} have the same variance as ours with an equal number of samples, but are noisier rendered with equal time.
+In the supplementary, \remind{we also provide the algorithms for both models, and explicitly show the reason for our time efficiency}.